mikbe/commandable/README.markdown

 **Commandable.execute(ARGV)**

-The easiest way to use Commandable is to just let it do all the work.
+The easiest way to use **Commandable** is to just let it do all the work.
 This works great if all you need to do is make your methods available from the command line.
+You can also design a controller class with **Commandable** in mind and run all you command from there.

-When you call the Commandable#execute method it will return an array of hashes for each method called.
+When you call the `Commandable#execute` method it will return an array of hashes for each method called.
 Each hash in the array contains the method name and its return values.

     [:method_name=>[return,values,array], :method_name2=>[return,values,array],...]

-Simply configure your bin file to run Commandable#execute:
+Simply configure your bin file to run `Commandable#execute`:

 **[your Ruby app directory]/bin/your\_app\_name**